AlpacaInTheNight/PromptsBrowser/README.md

 ### Important

-This extension modifies the DOM directly, without working through any API for such purposes (which does not exist, as far as I know).
-As such, an update to SDWebUI could potentially break some functionality of this extension until the extension is in turn updated to work with a newer version of SDWebUI.
-If something stops working after SDWebUI update - create a ticket.
+This extension modifies the DOM directly, without working through any API for such purposes.
+As such, an update to AUTOMATIC1111/stable-diffusion-webui could potentially break some functionality of this extension until the extension is in turn updated to work with a newer version of WebUI.
+If something stops working after WebUI update - create a ticket.

 ## Usage: